Entitlements for employees under the Cleaning Award

 Minimum rates, penalty rates, allowances and overtime

-The Cleaning Award sets out minimum rates of pay for employees.
-An employee can’t be paid less than the minimum rate of pay in the award.
+An employee can’t be paid less than the minimum pay rate in the Cleaning Award.

-Depending on the nature and type of work, and the time of that work, employees also may be entitled to several different payments on top of their base rate of pay.
+Depending on the nature, type and time of work, employees may be entitled to other payments on top of their base pay rate.

 Allowances